 In calculating goodwill impairment, Fortis determines those reporting units which will have fair value estimated by an independent external consultant, as described above, and such estimated fair value is then compared to the book value of the applicable reporting units.
 If the fair value of the reporting unit is less than the book value, then a second measurement step is performed to determine the amount of the impairment.
-The amount of the impairment is determined by deducting the fair value of the reporting unit's assets and liabilities from the fair value of the reporting unit's goodwill.
+The amount of the impairment is determined by deducting the fair value of the reporting unit's assets and liabilities from the fair value of the reporting unit to determine the implied fair value of goodwill, and then comparing that amount to the book value of the reporting unit's goodwill.
 Any excess of the book value of the goodwill over the implied fair value is the impairment amount recognized.